cviebrock/eloquent-sluggable/README.md

 $ composer require cviebrock/eloquent-sluggable:^4.0
 ```

-> **NOTE**: Eloquent-Sluggable uses traits and requires Laravel 5.1 or later,
+> **NOTE**: Eloquent-Sluggable uses traits, requires Laravel 5.1 or later,
-> so you will need to be running PHP 5.5.9 or higher.
+> and few other "new" features, so you will need to be running PHP 5.6 or higher.

 Then, update `config/app.php` by adding an entry for the service provider.